Brighton School’s innovative High School program features three different modes: Credit, Pre-Credit, and Alternative (Non-Credit).

 Brighton’s innovative Secondary program is designed to address the needs of students who would have difficulties meeting the demands of a typical high school program and social environment.
 We offer Ontario Ministry of Education credit courses, as well as “alternative” pre-credit and non-credit courses.
 Students may enroll in all credit, all non-credit, or a mixture of both credit and non-credit courses.

-Our programs are selected and designed for students who are identified with an Exceptionality (i.e., Aspergers, Autism Spectrum Disorder, Learning Disability, Language Impairment, or Mild Intellectual Disability).
-All students at Brighton have an Individual Education Plan (IEP), and all teachers are Ontario Certified Teachers (OCT) with additional Special Education qualifications.
+All students at Brighton have the option of following an Individual Education Plan (IEP), and all teachers are Ontario Certified Teachers (OCT) with additional Special Education qualifications.

 THREE PROGRAMS IN BRIGHTON SECONDARY